-Cycle traffic is facilitated with sufficient on-site bike storage, a provided 2.0 m cycle track that connects cyclists from the arterial mainstreet routes to multi-use pathway along the Rideau River.
-It should also be noted that bicycle demand will be evaluated through project operations and additional cycle spaces can be added through custom storage solutions.
+Cycle traffic is facilitated with sufficient on-site bike storage (both interior and exterior), a provided 2.0 m cycle track that connects cyclists from the arterial mainstreet routes to multi-use pathway along the Rideau River.
+It should also be noted that bicycle demand will be evaluated through project operations and additional cycle spaces can be added through custom storage solutions as needed.